mpekurin/STM32-OneWire-and-DS18B20-library/README.md

 # STM32 OneWire library
 OneWire library allows you to write and read data to/from slave devices using any USART.
-Also it allows you to use delays between data transmissions using any timer so processor can do something useful at that time.
+Also it allows you to use delays between data transmissions using any timer.

 ## How to initialize:
 1. Configure USART and pins in OneWireUART.h file.